 Resident students are required to fully read and understand each section of the College Housing license agreement, which must be signed in order to obtain housing.
 This is a binding agreement for both semesters of the academic year when completed and signed by the student.
 Signing the agreement binds students to all policies in the Simmons College Student Handbook, the current Simmons College Course Catalog, and all residential community policies, as determined within the student's residence hall.

-Students are not permitted to have pets in the residence halls, with the exception of small tropical fish in properly maintained tanks of no more than five gallons.
+Students are not permitted to have pets in the residence halls, with the exception of small fish in properly maintained tanks of no more than five gallons.
 Animals assisting visually or hearing impaired persons are permitted with approval of the Director of Residence Life and Coordinator of Disability Services.

 All groups who wish to post flyers advertising upcoming events, organization services, or other information must submit the appropriate number of flyers/posters to the Office of Residence Life.
 If approved, they will be distributed to staff for posting.
 Priority will be given to flyers/posters advertising services and/or events of recognized Simmons organizations.
 The name of the sponsoring organization must be on the flyer/poster.
 For a full posting, the organization must supply the Office of Residence Life with 60 copies of the flyer/poster.
 If a number less than this is provided, the office will determine distribution.
 Any flyer/poster found in the residence halls that has not been approved by residence staff will be removed.
 Signs, flyers, or decorations may be posted only on bulletin boards in hallways.
-For fire safety, posting is prohibited on outer/entrance, bathroom, and supply closet doors.
+For fire safety, posting is prohibited on outer/entrance of buildings, bathrooms, and supply closet doors.
 Posting on student room doors may cover no more than one third of the surface of the door.

 Although the College makes every effort to assist students in protecting property, it is not liable directly or indirectly for loss and/or damage to personal property due to fire, theft, or any other cause.
 Students are encouraged to lock their doors at all times, and every resident student is encouraged to review her/his family's personal property insurance coverage before moving on campus.
 Any loss should be reported immediately to the Office of Public Safety, as this report is essential for any possible reimbursement from the student's insurance company.